rails-to-cosmos/mtac-automaton/README.md

 ### Parallel Execution Consideration

-The design facilitates potential parallel processing, which could significantly improve the efficiency of both operations, depending on the dataset size and system capabilities.
+The design facilitates parallel processing, which improves the efficiency of both operations (adding words and scan), depending on the dataset size and system capabilities.
+In `scan_lines` I use ThreadPoolExecutor for the sake of simplicity (Matcher has some non-serializable fields).
+Potentially ThreadPoolExecutor could be changed to ProcessPoolExecutor to avoid Python's GIL downsides on CPU-bound processing.

 ### Enhancements